AnaHill/AnaHill.github.io/_posts/2025-03-01-learn-write-posts.md

 categories: [blog]
 ---

-This is my first blog post to describe how to combine Jekyll and GitHub Pages.
+In this **my first blog post** (oujee! 🤓😎), I describe how to combine Jekyll and GitHub Pages to make a blog post.
 Briefly, you should
 1. add `_post` folder
 2. where you should add a markdown file named as `YEAR-MONTH-DAY-title.md`, for example this post is named as `2025-03-01-learn-write-posts.md` and write your content